mywebsite-web/Dev-Hub/DEBUG_IMAGE_ERROR.md

 You're getting: "Sorry, I encountered an error generating the image.
 Image generation failed"

+## Recent Update (410 Error)

+If you see **"410 (Gone)"** error, this means Hugging Face has deprecated the old API endpoint.
+The code has been updated to use `https://router.huggingface.co` instead of the old endpoint.

 ## Quick Diagnostic Steps

 ### 1. Check Server Console Logs